 This page details system configurations that affect MongoDB, especially in production.

-MongoDB Management Service (MMS) is a hosted monitoring service which collects and aggregates diagnostic data to provide insight into the performance and operation of MongoDB deployments.
+MongoDB Management Service (MMS) is a hosted service that provides monitoring, backup, and automated deployment of MongoDB instances.
 See the MMS Website and the MMS documentation for more information.

 Be sure you have the latest stable release.
 All releases are available on the Downloads page.
 This is a good place to verify what is current, even if you then choose to install via a package manager.